APSC Exam 2025: Your Ultimate Opportunity Guide

 Interview

 The interview assesses candidates’ personalities, communication skills, and suitability for the desired posts.
-The interview carries a certain weight in the final selection process.
+It is therefore of utmost importance in the final selection process.

 APSC Syllabus